petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/multi-factor-authentication.md

     ![Click the Finish button to finish the process.](./multi-factor-authentication/images/05.png)

-1. Upon authentication, you are directed to the Analytics Cloud start page.
-From here, you can [access your workspace](./accessing-your-workspace.md).
+2. Upon authentication, you are directed to the Analytics Cloud start page.
+From here, you can [Connect Liferay DXP to Analytics Cloud](./connecting-liferay-dxp-to-analytics-cloud.md).

 ## Help with MFA